Next-generation sustainable tires utilizing 3D microstructural simulations of filler

 Building a sustainable tire industry – advances and initiatives - session 3

 The development of sustainable tires with optimized performance requires a comprehensive understanding of filler reinforcement mechanisms in rubber.
 The morphology and the dispersion of fillers play a key role in strain amplification, which affects durability, rolling resistance and wear.
 This work presents a 3D microstructural simulation framework for modeling filler aggregates, explicitly capturing their structure and spatial arrangement.
 By establishing a direct link between aggregate morphology and local strain amplification, the study provides new insight into how colloidal properties of fillers influence energy dissipation and, ultimately, tire rolling resistance.
-These findings contribute to the design of next-generation sustainable tyres.
+These findings contribute to the design of next-generation sustainable tires.

-The role of filler morphology in strain amplification and energy dissipation in rubber composites
+- The role of filler morphology in strain amplification and energy dissipation in rubber composites

-How 3D microstructural simulations can be used to model filler aggregates and predict macroscopic tire behavior
+- How 3D microstructural simulations can be used to model filler aggregates and predict macroscopic tire behavior

-The challenges of mesoscale modeling of filled rubber, including aggregate representation and computational limitations
+- The challenges of mesoscale modeling of filled rubber, including aggregate representation and computational limitations

-How filler morphology and dispersion influence strain amplification
+- How filler morphology and dispersion influence strain amplification

-How simulation-driven approaches can guide sustainable tire design and formulation
+- How simulation-driven approaches can guide sustainable tire design and formulation